nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 [stuck with Java 8](https://www.marcobehler.com/guides/a-guide-to-java-versions-and-features#_why_are_companies_still_stuck_with_java_8).
 It turns out developers are having a hard time keeping up to speed and upgrading their code bases.

-In this post, I'll summarise the new fatures in Java 9 and later versions.
+In this post, I'll summarise the new features in Java 9 and later versions.
 At the time of writing the latest is Java 17 and I will keep this article up to date as new versions are released.
 If you need to catch up with Java 8, check out